Do You Have to Pay Taxes on Life Insurance?

 Is life insurance taxable?

-Life insurance proceeds are usually not taxable as income.
-However, you may have to pay capital gains or income taxes if you cancel your policy and withdraw the cash value or sell your policy in a life insurance settlement.
+Life insurance payouts aren't usually taxable as income.
+However, you may have to pay capital gains or income taxes if you cancel your own policy and withdraw the cash value or sell your policy in a life insurance settlement.

 Do beneficiaries pay taxes on life insurance benefits?

-Beneficiaries may have to pay federal estate taxes if the estate's total value is more than $13.61 million.
-If you live in a state that charges an estate tax and the value of your estate exceeds your state's threshold (ranging from $1 million to $7 million, depending on the state) they may be subject to state tax as well.
-Even if your state does not charge estate taxes, beneficiaries may have to pay taxes if the state in which they live has an inheritance tax.
+Beneficiaries may have to pay federal estate taxes if the estate's total value is more than $13.99 million.
+If you live in a state that charges an estate tax, and the value of your estate exceeds your state's threshold ($1 million-$13.99 million, depending on the state), your beneficiaries may need to pay state tax as well.
+Even if your state does not charge estate taxes, your beneficiaries may have to pay inheritance taxes, depending on where they live.

 How much is life insurance taxed?

 Most people don't have to pay taxes on a life insurance payout.
-However, if the estate is very large, you may have to pay federal or state estate taxes or an inheritance tax.
-The federal estate tax rate is up to 40%, while state estate and inheritance taxes can be as high as 20%.
+But estates that are very large may require federal or state estate taxes or an inheritance tax.
+The federal estate tax rate is up to 40%.
+State estate and inheritance taxes can be as high as 35%.

 Methodology